FirasAbouzahr/pyPalace/Examples/iterative studies with pyPalace/README.md

   <img src="Figures/res5_mesh.png" width="800">
 </p>

-Now we are ready to iteraively generate the config files and submit each one to be simulated on an HPC using the slurm HPC manager.
+Now we are ready to iteratively generate the config files and submit each one to be simulated on an HPC using the slurm HPC manager.
 The code shown below can be found [here](simulate_8_resonator_chip.py).

 ```python
 from pypalace import Config, Model, Domains, Boundaries, Solver, Simulation